ibm-cloud-docs/monitoring/agent/agent_kube.md

 * Add `--imageanalyzer --analysismanager https://<COLLECTOR ENDPOINT>/internal/scanning/scanning-analysis-collector` to install the image analyzer component.
 Configure this component when you have images that are hosted in the {{site.data.keyword.registryshort_notm}}.

-* Add `--nodeanalyzer --analysismanager https://<COLLECTOR ENDPOINT>/internal/scanning/scanning-analysis-collector --API_ENDPOINT <API-ENDPOINT>`to install image-analyzer, host-analyzer, and benchmark runner.
+* Add `--nodeanalyzer --analysismanager https://<COLLECTOR ENDPOINT>/internal/scanning/scanning-analysis-collector --api_endpoint <API-ENDPOINT>`to install image-analyzer, host-analyzer, and benchmark runner.
 The `API_ENDPOINT` is needed by the benchmark runner.
 The `COLLECTOR_ENDPOINT` is needed by the image analyzer.

 * Add the option that defines the type of agent that you want to deploy:

     - `-as` to deploy a slim agent.
 This is the default option.
 Use this option to reduce the surface area of attack for potential vulnerabilities.
-When you deploy the agent, you install the agent package as two containers, one running the agent-kmodule and the other ruuning the agent-slim.
+When you deploy the agent, you install the agent package as two containers, one running the agent-kmodule and the other running the agent-slim.

     - `-af` to deploy the full agent.
 When you deploy the agent, the agent runs as a single container or a service.